 Types of GTD

 Invasive mole.
 Although it is a type of molar pregnancy, an invasive mole is considered a GTN because of its potential to grow and spread.
 An invasive mole may grow into the muscle layer of the woman’s uterus.
-Fewer than 15% of molar pregnancies spread outside of the uterus.
+Fewer than 15% of molar pregnancies become invasive and spread outside of the uterus.

 Placental-site trophoblastic tumor (PSTT).
 This rare type of GTN is also formed from trophoblast cells.
 It starts where the placenta joins with the uterus.
 This type of tumor grows slowly, but it can eventually spread to the uterine muscle, nearby blood vessels, and lymph nodes, pelvis, or lungs.
 Signs and symptoms may not occur until well after a normal pregnancy, an abortion, or treatment for a molar pregnancy.

 Epithelioid trophoblastic tumor (ETT).
 This is an extremely rare type of GTD.
-If it does spread, the most common area is the lungs.
+If it does spread, the most common area is to the lungs.
 It is most often found after a normal pregnancy and can take a long time to show signs and symptoms.

 The next section in this guide is Statistics.
 It helps explain the number of women who are diagnosed with GTD and their survival rates.
 You may use the menu to choose a different section to read in this guide.